-It’s Art Month here in Singapore, a celebration of creativity, expression and innovation.
+Singapore has a brimming artistic community, celebrating creativity, expression and innovation.
 We’ve curated a list of the most captivating art events happening across the city, from immersive exhibitions, to thought-provoking installations, there’s something for everyone to enjoy.
 So whether you’re an art enthusiast, or simply looking to explore Singapore’s dynamic cultural scene, these extraordinary experiences promise to inspire, engage and spark your imagination.

 1. Watch brush strokes come to life at Van Gogh Inside: Love, Vincent

-Prepare to immerse yourself in Van Gogh’s art in an entirely new way at this exhibition, coming to Singapore on January 24th.
+Immerse yourself in Van Gogh’s art in an entirely new way at this exhibition.
 Watch as the renowned artist’s most iconic pieces dance around you in a display of light and color that will have you feeling as though you’ve dove directly into the frame.
 It’s among the most relaxing art events for those looking to spend their day (literally) surrounded by Van Gogh’s brush strokes.
 The accompanying classical music only further adds to the experience, leaving your senses enchanted as you take in your surroundings.

 📍Ground Seesaw, Parkview Square, 600 North Bridge Road, 188778